Bill Sharpe (musician)

-Bill Sharpe (born William Jeffrey Revell Sharpe, 19 November 1952, Bishop's Stortford, England) is a British musician, who has worked as a member of Shakatak, as a solo artist, and with others, such as Gary Numan and Don Grusin.
+Bill Sharpe (born William Jeffrey Revell Sharpe; 19 November 1952) is a British musician, who has worked as a member of Shakatak, as a solo artist, and with others, such as Gary Numan and Don Grusin.

 Life and career

 Sharpe was educated at Bishop's Stortford College.
 From there he studied music at Birmingham University where he gained an honours degree.

 Sharpe had classical tuition on piano from an early age.
 As a teenager, his main interest was piano music from the romantic era, but eventually he found an interest in jazz and rock music.
 He joined several jazz rock bands as a keyboard player around his native Bishop's Stortford, one of the most successful ones featuring Trevor Horn on bass guitar.

 He worked for the BBC as a tape op and sound engineer at the Maida Vale Studios for six years, engineering sessions for the John Peel and Kid Jensen shows.
 During this time, in the early 1980s, he was a founding member of the group Shakatak.
 After Shakatak had achieved a handful of hit singles he became a full time musician.